tzachiazo1/yoshi/website/docs/yoshi-server/consuming-data-from-the-server.md

 sidebar_label: Consuming Data from the Server
 ---

-# Consuming Data from the Server

-Yoshi Server adds an abstraction over client server communication, using conventions.
+> Yoshi Server makes it easier to consume data from the server by adding an abstraction over client server communication, using conventions.

 ### Server functions